 A footrest should be adjustable and have a non-slip surface.
 Some models rock back and forth, which encourages small movements in your ankles and calves.
 This keeps blood flowing and prevents stiffness in your legs.

-The Kensington SmartFit system lets you color-code your comfort level to find the perfect height.
-The Solemate Plus model tilts to different angles and has a textured surface that feels good if you like working without shoes.
-It is durable and stays put on the floor, giving you the solid base you need for long work sessions.
+- Durability: It is durable and stays put on the floor, giving you the solid base you need for long work sessions.

 Reducing Eye Strain

-Lighting is part of furniture and environmental design too.
+Lighting is part of furniture and environmental design, too.
 Poor lighting causes you to squint and lean forward, ruining your posture.
-You need a mix of ambient light and task lighting.
+You need a mix of ambient light and task lighting to ensure you can see your notes without straining your eyes.

-The BenQ ScreenBar is unique because it sits on top of your monitor.
-It illuminates your desk space without creating glare on your screen.
-It has sensors to adjust brightness automatically based on the room's ambient light.
-It saves desk space and ensures you can see your notes without straining your eyes.
+The BenQ ScreenBar is unique because it sits on top of your monitor, illuminating your desk space without creating glare on your screen.